patrickoigwilo/ActiveDirectory/README.md

 <h1>Configuring Microsoft Active Directory</h1>

 <h2>What is Microsoft Active Directory?</h2>
-Active Directory is a software designed, built and maintained by Microsoft that allows the creation and central management of thousands of user accounts from a single location.
+Active Directory is a software for Windows domain networks, designed, built and maintained by Microsoft that allows the creation and central management of thousands of user accounts from a single location.
 Active Directory is a database for creating and storing information, easily accessible by users and administrators alike.
+It is an encompassing system for various directory-based identity-related services.
+A Domain Controller (DC), which is the server that runs the Active Directory Domain Services (AD DS), is contacted whenever a user logs into a device or accesses another device across the network.
+The DC authenticates users, stores user information and enforces security policies in the directory/domain.